 Due to the excellent results obtained with the alternative products by a considerable number of customers, other products are also being reformulated, eliminating the tin compounds they used to incorporate, so that the application sectors and the number of products is constantly increasing.
 The studies carried out by Concentrol in this project represent a definite step in the research and development of alternative products, replacing the traditional components of limited or prohibited use.

 Concentrol remains committed to providing more sustainable chemical solutions that are harmless to the environment and human health.

-Concentrol will be exhibiting on Booth 114 at Foam Expo 2018.
+Concentrol exhibited at Foam Expo North America 2018.